lnsongxf/dimeanalytics/docs/README.md

 DIME Analytics runs semi-structured onboarding and continuing education sessions for DC-based research assistants on a regular basis.
 [Presentations from past sessions can be found here.](https://showcase.dropbox.com/s/DIME-Research-Assistant-Training-Materials-VKuivyxUNY812HXofgr5t) Incoming RAs may also benefit from reviewing the [Stata Track 2 training exercises](https://showcase.dropbox.com/s/Manage-Successful-Impact-Evaluations-Stata-Labs-Track-2-kbhOFwm29T6SPyiG5jDd9) from the Manage Successful Impact Evaluations training.

+## Stata

+DIME has a Stata MP license for use on Bank and personal laptops.
+Contact DIME Analytics for installation on any OS.

 ## SurveyCTO

 DIME Analytics administers the [World Bank's enterprise subscription with SurveyCTO](https://survey.wb.surveycto.com/).
 This installation is available to all Bank teams at a discount from the retail subscription and uses Bank single-sign-on when possible as well as allowing external email accounts.
 Please review the [World Bank SurveyCTO Documentation](https://showcase.dropbox.com/s/WBG-SurveyCTO-Documentation-HZN82ovmFR0hpnnsLYdns) and use eServices to request a server.
 To be added to the DIME Team for survey template sharing, please contact DIME Analytics.